percwg/perc-wg/double/draft-ietf-perc-double.md

      OHB.
 Note that this might result in an increase in the size of the OHB.

-   * If the Media Distributor reset to its original value a field that had been previously modified, then it SHOULD drop the corresponding information from the OHB.
+   * If the Media Distributor took a field that had previously been modified and reset to its original value, then it SHOULD drop the corresponding information from the OHB.
 Note that this might result in a decrease in the size of the OHB.

    * Otherwise, the Media Distributor MUST NOT modify the OHB.